StatStud/techblog/content/posts/php-sql-web.md

 2. Create demo data for SQL table
 3. Create PHP code to connect to database
 4. Create HTML file to take user input and retrieve data from database
+5. Create a subdomain for a single host plan
+6. Add a git repo to that subdomain
+7. ssh into my host plan, and use git to push updates

 The PHP code is quite simple:
 ```php